edorejel/edorejel/README.md

 - 🌱 I’m currently learning a lot; learning never ends.

 # Interview Etiquette
 - All interviews without proper time to prepare and without adequate details about the nature of the interview will be declined.
 Some exceptions may be made.
 Serious inquiries only.
+See [Interview Etiquette Link](https://github.com/edorejel/teaching_docs/blob/main/interview_etiquette/Screenshot%202024-01-08%20111712.png).

 # My Links
 - 📝 My Blog: https://edorejel.blogspot.com/